ghorsington/CM3D2.YATranslator/README.md

 ## Main features

+* Patchers for Sybaris and ReiPatcher (for those "legacy" users)
 * String and asset replacing (pretty much the same)
 * **Fixed** texture replacing
 * **Tagged translations** (the one containing `[HF]`, etc.) no longer require RegExes